 If you want to avoid a headache, then the best thing you can do is keep a checklist of every set of tasks you must accomplish.

-When your checklist provides enough detail to take you from chore-to-chore, then you can manage the day with greater precision.
+When your checklist provides enough detail to take you from chore to chore, you can manage the day with greater precision.
 Even as your preferred professional movers handle your items, having this structure will help you ensure that everything runs smoothly.

 Not sure about what to include on your checklists?
 Then there are a few ideas to get you started.

 How to Get Started with Your Move

 If you know that you will be moving in 3-4 weeks, now is the time to start packing and labeling boxes.
 Anything that you don’t use frequently can get ready for transport to your new place.
 Try to get at least one full box packed each night as you start the moving process.

 Then schedule your mail to shift over to the new place.
 The USPS will let you fill out this paperwork online so that you can forward items to the new address right away.
 If you have a couple of gap days between each place, consider stopping your mail or getting a PO Box to reduce someone’s risk of getting their hands on something private.

 When hiring professional movers for this work, it is also essential that you research each company to ensure they can provide you with the services you need.
-Always look for online reviews and ask for references to make sure you have a team of experts helping you get into the new place.
+In addition, always look for online reviews and ask for references to ensure you have a team of experts helping you get into the new place.

 Must-Have Checklist Items for Moving